lrc-se/bth-ramverk2/README.md

     $ npm run start-docker

-This starts both the Express server and the MongoDB server in separate containers in the background, using default configurations.
+This starts both the Express server and the MongoDB server in separate containers in the background, using the default configurations.
 Stop all running containers with `docker-compose down` or `npm run stop-docker`.

 The old containers with different versions of Node have been moved to the file *docker-compose-old.yml*.